Sharath-SGaniga/Crop-Disease-Detection-and-Recommendation-System/README.md

 - **Backend:** Django (Python)
 - **Machine Learning:** Python, TensorFlow, scikit-learn
 - **Database:** SQLite (or any preferred database supported by Django)
-- **Tools and Libraries:** OpenCV for image processing, Pandas and NumPy for data manipulation, Matplotlib for data visualization
+- **Tools and Libraries:** CNN for image processing, Pandas and NumPy for data manipulation, Matplotlib for data visualization

 ## Installation